ethereum/hive/simulators/ethereum/engine/README.md

 Launch a first client and produce N payloads.
 Launch a second client and send payloads (NewPayload) in reverse order (N, N - 1, ..., 1).
 The payloads should be ACCEPTED/SYNCING, and the last payload should be VALID (since payload 1 successfully links the chain with the Genesis).

+- Valid NewPayload->ForkchoiceUpdated on Syncing Client:
+Skip sending NewPayload to the client, but send the ForkchoiceUpdated to this missing payload, which will send the client to Syncing, then send the valid payload.
+Response should be either `ACCEPTED` or `SYNCING`.

 ### Re-org using Engine API
 - Transaction Reorg using ForkchoiceUpdated: